Our Friend, Martin: Plot

-Miles and Randy are transported back to the museum; at school the next day, they tell Mrs. Clark about the events leading up to Martin's work before watching a videotape of his work.
-After school, their classmates, Latina girl Maria Ramirez and white boy Kyle Langon, decide to investigate how they got the information.
-When they arrive at the museum, Mrs. Peck allows them to stay, but warns them that interfering with the past can affect the present.
+Miles and Randy are transported back to the museum; at school the next day, they tell Mrs. Clark about the events leading up to Martin's work before watching a videotape about the sit-in movement.
+After school, their classmates, Latina girl Maria Ramirez and white bully Kyle Langon, decide to investigate how they got the information.
+When they arrive at the museum, Mrs. Peck allows them to stay but warns them that interfering with the past can affect the present.
 Maria and Kyle are transported with them to the March on Washington for Jobs and Freedom and meet Martin in his 30s, along with a young Mrs. Clark.
 When they return, they discover that Martin was assassinated; to save him from this fate, they travel to 1941 and bring a 12-year-old Martin to the present.
-However, only Miles and Martin return together and the present is altered: the museum is burnt down, Randy and Kyle are racists and no longer friends with or know Miles, Miles' bus driver, Mr. Willis (who in the original timeline admitted that Miles was one of his favorite students), is racist and refuses to allow black students to ride the bus, their school is segregated and named after Robert E. Lee, its principal, Mr. Harris, is racist and mistreats Mrs. Clark, Maria works as a maid and does not speak English, and Miles and his mother live in poverty.
+However, only Miles and Martin return together and the present is altered: the museum is burnt down; Randy and Kyle are best friends and racists, no longer friends with or knowing Miles; Miles' bus driver, Mr. Willis, is racist and refuses to allow black students to ride the bus; the school is segregated, being named after Robert E. Lee, with its principal - Mr. Harris - being racist and mistreating Mrs. Clark; Maria works as a maid, not speaking English; and Miles & his mother live in poverty.

 Martin surmises that him leaving his time created an alternate timeline where his civil rights work never happened.
-Realizing that he must return to his own time, Martin gives Miles his watch and bids him farewell despite him warning him of his assassination, and the timeline returns to normal after he is killed at the motel.
+Before returning to his own time, Martin gives Miles his watch and bids him farewell despite him warning him of his assassination, and the timeline returns to normal after he is killed at the motel.
 Miles reunites with Randy, Maria, and Kyle, and Mrs. Peck tells him that while they cannot change the past, they can change the future for the better.
 Miles receives an A on his history project, allowing him to progress to seventh grade, and he and his friends vow to continue Martin's work.